On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Monodromy operators coming from the family of intermediate Jacobian fibrations

 Moreover, the theta divisor $T_S$ is isomorphic to the closure in $M_w(S)$ of the relative Brill--Noether divisor $\mathcal{W}_4^0$ of the family of smooth curves in $|2H|$. \end{lemma} \begin{proof} By Lemma~\ref{lemma:tensor H}, tensoring by $H$ gives an isomorphism $\phi\colon M_v(S)\to M_w(S)$ that preserves the singular locus.
-More precisely, let us remark that the restriction of $H$ to a smooth curve $C\in|2H|$ coincides with $2g_1^2$ on $C$.
+More precisely, any smooth curve $C$ in $|2H|$ is hyperelliptic and has a unique $g^1_2$.
+By definition, the restriction of $H$ to $C$ coincides with $2g^1_2$, hence the morphism $\phi$ acts fibrewise by sending a line bundle $L$ on a smooth curve $C$ to the line bundle $L\otimes2g^1_2$ on $C$.